 - Natural populations are always eventually limited - The "cap" on a population is called the Carrying Capacity (symbol: K).
-This is - When population rates (b, d, also i, e) depend on the total population, this is called: Density Dependence. - Growth that is is not exponential is called Logistic - The maximum growth rate (max b d) is called the intrinsic growth rate.
+This is - When population rates (b, d, also i, e) depend on the total population, this is called: Density Dependence. - The maximum growth rate (max b d) is called the intrinsic growth rate.